hanqing-shi/hanqing-shi.github.io/_projects/target_tracking.md

 ## 2. Task Specification
 1. Fit inverse kinematics (not shown in demo video).
 2. Scan a **QR code** to retrieve a **color sequence**.
-3. Use the **laser to point at corresponding targets**, both statically and dynamically.
+3. Use the **laser to point at corresponding targets**, including statical and dynamical objects.
 4. Change target color and repeat step 3.